maxzheng/great-life-guide/README.md

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
 This lists the steps to achieve that in a sustainable way, so everyone can be happy and do great things.

-In order to do that, we need to keep these goals in mind, our true north, so we don't get lost:
+Before we start, we need to keep these goals in mind, our true north, so we don't get lost in the details:

 1. **Truth**: There are too much misinformation out there, so it's hard to make the right decisions.
 As an intelligent being, we must seek the truth and use it to our advantage.
 Don't be afraid of it.
 There is no need to hide it by